ngageoint/geopackage-java/README.md

 #### Tile Writer ####

 The tile writer writes tiles from a GeoPackage tile table to the file system.
-Images are saved as raw bytes or as a specified format in a z/x/y.ext folder & file structure formatted as GeoPackage, Standard (Google), or TMS (Tile Map Service).
+Images are saved as raw bytes or as a specified format in a z/x/y.ext folder & file structure formatted as GeoPackage, XYZ, or TMS (Tile Map Service).
 The GeoPackage format writes a tiles.properties file in the base imagery directory.
 The mil.nga.geopackage.io.TileWriter functionality is invokable through code or command line.

 To run against the jar: